Velké Meziříčí: History

 The settlement of Meziříčí was founded during the colonization of the Oslava valley in the 12th century.
 The first written credible mention of Meziříčí is from 1281.
-A counterfeit documented existence of Meziříčí in 1236, however, the estimated foundation of the castle above Meziříčí is actually around 1236 and is on the oldest aristocratic castles in Moravia.
+A counterfeit medieval document mentions the existence of Meziříčí in 1236 and even though it is a counterfeit, the foundation of the castle above Meziříčí is estimated actually around 1236, making it one of the oldest aristocratic castles in Moravia.
 The palisade and then the stone walls were built in the 14th century.
-The Church of Saint Nicholas is first mentioned in 1317.
-The village was located on crossroards of two trade routes and developed into a town.
+The Church of Saint Nicholas was first mentioned in 1317.
+The village was located on crossroads of two trade routes and developed into a town.

-The settlement obtained full town privileges in 1408.
+After helping their lord to reclaim his castle from his enemies, the settlement was rewarded with full town privileges in 1408.
 During the Hussite Wars, Meziříčí was a military base of the Hussites.
-Around 1434, the castle was fortified.
+Around 1434, the castle fortifications were improved.
 In 1464, the castle was conquered by King George of Poděbrady, and in 1468, the town was ransacked by the army of Matthias Corvinus.

 Meziříčí experienced the greatest boom during the Renaissance period.
 The first Jews came into the town in the late 15th century and the Jewish community was established in the 17th century.
 The prosperity of the town was interrupted by the Thirty Years' War, during which the town was burned down several times.
 In the 18th century, the town prospered again.

 In the 19th century, first factories were built, and the development of the town's industry was also helped by the construction of the railway.

-Until 1918, Groß Meseritsch – Velké Meziříčí (German name only before 1867) was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

 Demographics

+Economy

+The largest industriual employers based in the town are Draka Kabely (manufacturer of cables and electric wires, part of Prysmian Group), JOPP Automotive (manufacturer of car parts) and POEX Velké Meziříčí (food industry).

 Transport

-The D1 motorway goes through the town.
+The D1 motorway from Prague to Brno runs through the town.
 The 425 m long and 77 m high Vysočina Bridge spans the built-up area.

-Velké Meziříčí lies on a railroad of local importance.
-The town is served by two train stations.
+Velké Meziříčí lies on the Křižanov–Studenec railway line of local importance.